boylesoftware/tomcat-oidcauth/README.md

 # OpenID Connect Authenticator for Tomcat

-This is an authenticator implementation for [Apache Tomcat](http://tomcat.apache.org/) 8.5 and 8.0 that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.
+This is an authenticator implementation for [Apache Tomcat](http://tomcat.apache.org/) 9.0, 8.5 and 8.0 that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.

-References to Tomcat documenation in this manual link to Tomcat version 8.5.
-Corresponding pages for Tomcat 8.0 can be easily found in Tomcat 8.0 documenation.
+References to Tomcat documenation in this manual link to Tomcat version 9.0.
+Corresponding pages for Tomcat 8.5 and 8.0 can be easily found on the Apache Tomcat website.

-A complete sample web-application is available at https://github.com/boylesoftware/tomcat8-oidcauth-sample.
+A complete sample web-application is available at https://github.com/boylesoftware/tomcat-oidcauth-sample.

 ## Table of Contents